VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek1/trainer-notes.md

 # Week 1 notes

 ## Intro
+- Use this as backup in case Katacoda dies on the day https://replit.com/languages/python3

-Don't hesistate to ask us for help.
+- Don't hesistate to ask us for help.
 Google is your friend - emphasise that coders Google all the time so it's normal.

+- Why we are teaching Python and what you can do with it, add examples of our own work.
+Show people how flexible Python can be.

+- Have a quick summary of the 4 weeks, what we will be covering and what it leads up to.

+- If attendees provide an answer, give them the opportunity to explain as well if they want to make it more interactive.

 ## 1. Variables
-To your right you can see a Terminal.
-For week 1 we'll be running code here.
-Simply type code into the Terminal and press enter, or click on one of the many dark grey code blocks to your left.
+- <div style="color:red">Imagine it's a folder on your computer, where you can create new folders or files.
+Simply type code into our .py file (like how image files end in .png or .jpg) and then run it via the Terminal.</div>
+- <div style="color:red">Explain print(), the square brackets, and adding variables in between those brackets.</div>
-You'll be creating variables and manipulating it.
-Emphasise the practical uses part.
+- <div style="color:red">Emphasise the practical uses of variables.</div>
+- <div style="color:red"># Explain code comments.</div>
+- <div style="color:red">Explain the page that walks people through how to install and run Python outside of Katacoda.</div>

 ## 2. Strings
 You'll be assigning strings to variables and using input().
 Emphasise the practical uses part.